abdulsamad/frontend-fun/README.md

 ### API behavior

-`POST /api/saveFilesData` accepts `{ "filesData": File[] }`; add `?id=<ObjectId>` to update an existing project. `GET /api/getFilesData?id=<ObjectId>` imports one.
+`POST /api/saveFilesData` accepts `{ "filesData": File[] }` and returns `{ id, version }`.
+To update, add `?id=<projectId>` and send that version as `If-Match`; stale updates return `409` rather than overwriting newer work. `GET /api/getFilesData?id=<projectId>` imports one and returns the latest version.
 Invalid methods, JSON, IDs, file names, languages, duplicate names, and oversized values receive a `4xx` response; missing saved projects return `404`.

-Known limits: projects are capped at 100 files and each file at 500 KB.
-Remote persistence requires `DATABASE_URI` and a reachable MongoDB instance.
-Pages Functions use the MongoDB driver over Cloudflare outbound TCP sockets and cache the connected client per warm isolate.
+Known limits: projects are capped at 100 files, each file at 500 KB, and 5 MiB per remote project.
+Remote projects are stored as JSON objects in the Cloudflare R2 bucket bound as `PROJECTS`; this app uses the `frontend-fun/projects/` prefix so the `experimental` bucket can safely serve other small projects too.

-### MongoDB Atlas keep-alive

-The repository includes a daily GitHub Actions workflow that calls `/api/keepAlive`, which performs a real MongoDB `ping`.
-Configure `DATABASE_URI`, optional `DATABASE_NAME`, and `KEEP_ALIVE_TOKEN` as encrypted Cloudflare Pages environment variables.
-Add matching `KEEP_ALIVE_URL` (for example, `https://your-site.pages.dev/api/keepAlive`) and `KEEP_ALIVE_TOKEN` repository secrets in GitHub.
-The workflow can also be run manually from the Actions tab.

-This keeps the free cluster from inactivity pausing; it does not bypass Atlas storage, throughput, billing, or account-level limits.
+### R2 setup

+In Cloudflare Pages, configure an R2 binding named `PROJECTS` for the private bucket.
+The bucket name is deliberately kept out of this public repository.
+Add a lifecycle rule that expires the `frontend-fun/projects/` prefix after 365 days.
+No database URI is needed.
+Existing MongoDB project IDs cannot be imported after migration; save them again if you need to keep them.

 ### Installation

 Clone the repository

 ```bash
 git clone https://github.com/abdulsamad/frontend-fun.git
 ```